Inter Europol Competition: 2021-2023: Performing in the WEC and winning Le Mans

-Both LMP2 cars took part in the 2022 24 Hours of Le Mans and crossed the finish line in 13th (number 34) and 14th (number 43) place in class.
-The WEC car struggled with maximum speed, which was partially resolved by the engine change hours before the race, and other lesser issues.
-Car number 43 (loaned from the DragonSpeed team, as Oreca due to worldwide supply chain issues wasn't able to deliver the purchased car on time) has been climbing up the ranks up till early morning, when the ignition coil failure forced Heinemeier Hansson to come to the pits for repairs, which eliminated the crew from the podium contention.
+The WEC part of the 2022 season went poorly for the team.
+In every race, besides the 6 Hours of Monza, Inter Europol Competition was struggling with all kinds of problems - drivers' mistakes, technical problems, and sheer lack of pace, which resulted in scoring 20 points and placing 11th in the general standings.

-The second part of the season went more successfully for the team.
-The WEC season was completed by Brundle, Gutierrez and Śmiechowski in 11th place.
-The team showed itself from a particularly good side at Monza, taking 4th place there, even holding on to the lead less than an hour before the finish.
-The ELMS also saw significant progress, with the #43 crew placing 2nd at Spa-Francorchamps after starting from the bottom of the pile, and 4th in the season finale at Portimao, finishing the year in 8th place.
+The story of poor results continued in the 2022 24 Hours of Le Mans; IEC cars crossed the finish line in 13th (number 34) and 14th (number 43) place in class.
+The WEC car struggled with maximum speed, and other lesser issues.
+Car number 43 (loaned from the DragonSpeed team, as Oreca due to worldwide supply chain issues wasn't able to deliver the purchased car on time) has been swinging in the latter half of the top ten of the ranks up till early morning, when the ignition coil failure forced David Heinemeier Hansson to come to the pits for repairs.
+The main reasons for the team's poor performance were the sudden departure of team's technical director, the need to restructure the team and significant turnover among the staff.

-In the LMP3 class, Inter Europol Competition recorded its fourth runner-up finish in the past five years.
-After three wins in a row at Monza, Circuit de Catalunya and Spa-Francorchamps, the championship was lost an hour before the finish of the 4 Hours of Portimao - as a result of a collision between Nico Pino and Mathias Beche and the resulting suspension damage.
+ELMS performances were full of ups and downs.
+The LMP2 car came alive in the second part of the season, which was a sign of things to come in 2023 and subsequent seasons, including scoring team's first ever LMP2 podium, placing 2nd at Spa-Francorchamps after starting from the bottom of the pile, and 4th in the season finale at Portimao, finishing the year in 8th place.
+Dramatic was the LMP3 season, which started with car's disqualification, taking three wins in a row at Monza, Circuit de Catalunya and Spa-Francorchamps and finally losing the championship an hour before the finish of the 4 Hours of Portimao - as a result of a collision between Nico Pino and Mathias Beche and the resulting suspension damage.
 The damage, originally resulting in a significant pace drop, soon proved to be terminal and eliminated the car from the race 12 minutes before the end of the season.
 Car No. 14, meanwhile, finished last, 13th overall, mainly as a result of slow runs and numerous mistakes by James Dayson.